markstringer-dti/markstringer-dti.github.io/dti.md

 Why is it dangerous?
 Because being in second circle is revealing and the more people know about you, the more likely it is that they can use what they know to harm you.

 Why is it exhausting?
 Because, when you're in a genuine give and take dialogue, you have to think.
 You can do first circle in several different ways.
 You can simply be quiet and not listen to what others are saying to you.
 You can listen to what others say, but not engage with it.
 You can even just accept whatever others say and cease to have any opinions yourself.
-None of these options involve anywhere near as much effort as engaging.
+None of these options involve anywhere near as much effort as trying to remain in second circle and engaging.

 Engaging means asking questions, not only of the people that you're talking to, but of yourself.
 Questions like, am I right?
 Am I seeing this straight?
 Are my intuitions valid in this situation?
 What can we do about these issues that seem to make this project impossible?
 What can we do with the contradictory behaviour from the client?
-How can we deal with their insistence that progress on the project needs to be faster whilst at the same time they are refusing to help us remove the brick without straw problems?
+How can we deal with their insistence that progress on the project needs to be faster whilst at the same time they are refusing to help us remove the "brick without straw" problems?

-This is the point where I really wish that I had a strong, clear list of actions that I could recommend.
-To make sure that you always stay in second circle with your client.

-But I don't think I have that list.
-For now, I'm going to brainstorm a list.
+Ok, let's say you're with me to this point.
+So what the concrete actions that we can take to make sure that we're talking reasonably in second circle with our clients and not yelling or mumbling?

+First all, it's important to understand that all of the Agile ceremonies create opportunities for second circle conversation.
+Notice that I say that they create opportunities.
+They don't guarantee it.

+What they do do is throw up opportunities for conversation.
+Blockers that come up in stand up?
+Opportunities for conversation.

+Questions from the product owner why the team haven't planned as much as they had imagined?
+An opportunity for conversation.

+Surprise, shock or (feigned?) horror at a demonstration of working software.
+This is certainly an opportunity for conversation.

+A recurring theme in retrospectives about some infrastructural, some "bricks without straw problem?"
+This is certainly an opportunity for a second circle conversation.

 Count things and then use them as conversation pieces.

-Count things.
+Count things?
 Count things like what?
 Here are some things that have worked for me in the past.

-Here's an example.
 How long does it take for a piece of work to get from the point where it's agreed that it should be worked on, to the point where it is in the software?

 How much work is the team completing on average in a two-week period?
 When does that mean the project is likely to complete all the work that's needed?